PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-10 04:10:16
+Last updated: 2024-04-10 04:10:52
-Random Quote: A family is like a small business.
-And with a small business, at times, there comes a bit of transition. - Marty Byrde
+Random Quote: February 13th.
+A magical night, where a ten has the self esteem of a four and the depraved enthusiasm of a two. - Barney Stinson